4:00PM - 6:00PM

-Debating Parrots is the ideal course for students who are new to debating, or who have completed our Wallabies or Wombats Debating courses.
+Debating Parrots is the ideal course for students who are either new to debating, or would like to learn what policy debating is all about.Student to Teacher Ratio 8:1

 Give students an introduction to the basic concepts of policy debating, including cases, point structure and rebuttal.